The Bouvier des Flandres is a bold and independent member of the herding group. The Bouvier looks tough but is gentle, loyal, and protective.

 Caring For The Bouvier des Flandres

-One dog breed, in particular, needs a lot of exercises and the freedom to wander and play during the day.
+One dog breed, in particular, needs a lot of exercise and the freedom to wander and play during the day.
 Please don’t keep the Bouvier in the home all confined until you’re ready to play with him.
 Frustration and destructive conduct will result from this.
-This dog will remain content as long as there is daily interaction, vigorous outside games, and the opportunity to herd.
+This dog will remain content if there is daily interaction, vigorous outside games, and the opportunity to herd.

-Due to its thick coat, the Bouvier des Flandres can endure cool conditions but has a low tolerance for hotter temperatures.
-Its thick coat needs to be brushed at least twice a week to keep it clean, and every eight to ten weeks, it needs to have a professional shape or cutting.
-Although they may survive outdoors in the winter, it is better to keep the Bouvier indoors at night with the rest of the family.
+Due to its thick coat, the Bouvier des Flandres can endure excellent conditions but has a low tolerance for hotter temperatures.
+Its thick skin needs to be brushed at least twice a week to keep it clean, and every eight to ten weeks, it needs to have a professional shape or cutting.
+Although they may survive outdoors in the winter, keeping the Bouvier indoors at night with the rest of the family is better.

 Dog agility trials, carting, obedience, dog showmanship, Schutzhund, tracking, and herding are among the sports in which Bouviers des Flandres compete.
-Non-competitive herding tests are used to assess a dog’s trainability and herding instincts.
-Then, Bouviers, that have fundamental herding instincts can be trained to participate in herding competitions.
+Non-competitive herding tests assess a dog’s trainability and herding instincts.
+Then, Bouviers, with fundamental herding instincts, can be trained to participate in herding competitions.